Greenway - Agatha Christie's Home near Torquay

 Agatha Christie's Greenway House

 Greenway is the holiday home that Agatha Christie bought in 1938 for £6,000.
 Located on the banks of The River Dart she referred to it as "The loveliest Place on Earth."
-It was not a place of work but a place to relax and escape the world of writing although the house did provide plenty of inspiration for her books and in particular Dead Man's Folly.
+It was not a place of work but a place to relax and escape the world of writing although the house did provide plenty of inspiration for her books.

 The house is now owned by the National Trust and is open to the public throughout most of the year.